Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 Desember 2025 03.34.01 UTC
+- WIB: Selasa, 30 Desember 2025 04.27.36 UTC
-- WITA: Selasa, 30 Desember 2025 04.34.01 UTC
+- WITA: Selasa, 30 Desember 2025 05.27.36 UTC
-- WIT: Selasa, 30 Desember 2025 05.34.01 UTC
+- WIT: Selasa, 30 Desember 2025 06.27.36 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

 Kategori: inspirational